 Usage

 FDDTools is designed to work in a familiar way, and behave similarly across platforms.
 The software is beta quality.
 While we have not encountered any problems with data corruption we encourage you to make frequent backups of work just to be safe.
-As always, if you happen to encounter any bugs we would appreciate you creating a bug report on the Sourceforge Project bug page.
+As always, if you happen to encounter any bugs we would appreciate you creating a bug report on the FDD Tools Trac instance.
 Enhancement requests are also most welcome.

 We welcome your feedback, and encourage you to either subscribe to the RSS Feed or the project announcement mailing list, both available on Sourceforge project page (link in left nav bar).